enliktjioe/enliktjioe.github.io/_pages/about.md

 Hi!
 My name is Enlik Lee. 👋
 I'm a lifelong learner who wants to improve the quality of people's lives using data and technology.
 Love traveling, spirituality, and mindfulness activities.
 Currently have big interests in the field of climate and green technology.
 Work experiences in game development, software engineering, and data engineering.
 I like to meet new people and learn from them.

-# **Latest Activities - July 2024**
+# **Latest Activities - Oct 2024**

-- [Why I Love Japan So Much?](https://enliktjioe.medium.com/mengapa-saya-begitu-mencintai-jepang-d34f6c21b2e6) - *writing my personal stories about latest trip to Japan, 28 April - 12 May 2024 (written in Bahasa Indonesia)*
+- [Digital Media (MSc study) at the Universty of Bremen, Germany](https://www.uni-bremen.de/en/studies/orientation-application/offered-study-program/dbs/study/22) - *As a lifelong learning, I decided to study again and moved from Estonia to Germany from late Sep 2024.
+Digital Media program is a computer science meets design, and engineering interconnects with the arts, which starting in Oct 2024*
 - [EAGxBerlin 2024](https://www.effectivealtruism.org/ea-global/events/eagxberlin-2024) - *Connect with similar people inspired by the Effective Altruism (EA) movement at the three-day conference in central Berlin.
 Network with people with similar interests or career paths, dive into problem areas and solutions, meet old and new friends.
 (13-15 Sep 2024)*
+- [Why I Love Japan So Much?](https://enliktjioe.medium.com/mengapa-saya-begitu-mencintai-jepang-d34f6c21b2e6) - *wrote my personal stories about latest trip to Japan, 28 April - 12 May 2024 (written in Bahasa Indonesia)*

-## Exploration - Nomad - Mindfulness
+## Exploration - Nomad - Mindfulness  (April)

 - 01 April - 30 June 2024, Digital Nomad Life exploring UK and EU countries, mainly for exploring climate/green technology communities and conferences, future career paths, and digital nomad way of living.
 Also making new connections through [Couchsurfing](https://www.couchsurfing.com/), hostel, and some local meetup/events.
 - 23-30 June 2024, [Bansko Nomad Festival](https://www.banskonomadfest.com/) in one of Europe digital nomad hotspot, Bansko, Bulgaria - *brings together digital nomads, entrepreneurs and industry leaders in a way that maximises connection, collaboration and interaction.*